ilia-khaustov/HurdyGurdy/README.md

 ---

 1. Visit http://music.local
-3. Log into your [VK](http://vk.com) account, find music and add to playlist
+2. Log into your [VK](http://vk.com) account, find music and add to playlist
-4. Enjoy music.
+3. Enjoy music